tsinghua-fib-lab/AgentMove/README.md

 2. You can refer to the `launch.json` file in the `.vscode` directory to enable remote debugging.

 # ✅ TODO List
-- [ ] Update LLM support, e.g., adding "qwen2.5" and "deepseek", support for openrouter platform
+- [x] Update LLM support, e.g., adding "qwen2.5" and "deepseek", support for openrouter platform
-- [ ] Add new baselines, e.g., "Taming the Long Tail in Human Mobility Prediction"
+- [ ] Add DL baselines, e.g., "Taming the Long Tail in Human Mobility Prediction"
 - [ ] Add new datasets, e.g., "YJMob100K"

 # 🌟 Citation